AlexNguyen1612/Home4Fun/README.md

 When the user click on "Read More", a new tab will be opened which contains what to do with the idea in details

 ## Demo
-Here is a small demo for the website.
+Here is a small video demo for the website.
 Check it out: [Home4Fun Demo](https://streamable.com/qgytg6)